LAUNCH OF OUR STREAMING PLATFORM:

 Date and address: Thursday 8 July at 11:00 am | Novotel, 20 Boulevard Saint-Roch, 84000 Avignon.

-The project “PROSPERO – Extended Theatre”, supported by the Creative Europe programme of the European Commission (2014-2020), is a continuation of the “European Theatre Network” project supported by Europe from 2008 to 2012.
-PROSPERO has continued its work and has helped to support productions by, among others, Thomas Ostermeier, Teatro Praga, Katie Mitchell, Bobo Jelčić, Angelica Liddell, Milo Rau, Christine Letailleur, Anne-Cécile Vandalem, among others.
+Prospero is a network of European theatres that exists since 2006 and has helped to support the productions of Thomas Ostermeier, Teatro Praga, Katie Mitchell, Bobo Jelčić, Angelica Liddell, Milo Rau, Christine Letailleur, and Anne-Cécile Vandalem, among others.